edelans/ChiselMathS/README.md

                 </div>
             </div>

-For the graph.tk iframe, insert your function after the # :
+For the graph.tk iframe, insert your function after the #, just like in the graph.tk website :

             <iframe class="graphtk" src="graph.html#e^x"> </iframe>